afni/afni/doc/afni_sphinx/background_install/install_instructs/steps_mac.rst

    a.
 Install HomeBrew and Python

-      * Type this command to run the Homebrew installation script, choosing one of these :ref:`shell <tech_notes_PacMan>`
+      * Run this command to run the Homebrew installation script, choosing one of these :ref:`shell <tech_notes_PacMan>`
         syntaxes: